 For more information on the benefits of locating your business in a public power community, visit NC Public Power.

 Natural Gas in Apex is provided by PSNC Energy.

 In 2016, the Town of Apex, in partnership with AT&T, entered in to a promotional agreement designating over 10 business and industry corridors as AT&T Fiber Ready.

-The plant opened in 1993 and current treatment capacity at the plant is 40 million gallons per day (MGD) of which Apex has a 9.2 MGD capacity to share.
-The plant will be expanded to 56 MGD with construction now underway.
-Apex will have a 12.9 MGD share of the expanded capacity.
+The plant opened in 1993 and current treatment capacity at the plant is 56 MGD.
+Apex has a 12.9 MGD share of the capacity.